Full-Arch Replacements: New Smiles in One Day

 A Revolution in Missing Teeth

 The demand for immediate replacement teeth has led to a revolution in how we deal with missing teeth: the full-arch restoration.
-Also known as “implant supported dentures”, this innovative treatment allows Dr. Li to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!
+Also known as “implant supported dentures”, this innovative treatment allows Dr. Li and Dr. Fan to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!

 Dentures and Implants: Working Together